-What you need is a T-shirt you don’t mind cutting up or you can use a polo.
+What you need is a T-shirt you don’t mind cutting up.
+You can also use a polo shirt.

 Supplies: